 Is Learner Driver Insurance Compulsory?

-Similarly, if you have a minor at home, for example, someone under eighteen years of age and has just learned driving, then it is evident that they will have to get the learner license one day or the other.
+Similarly, if you have a minor at home, for example, someone under eighteen years of age and has just learned to drive, then it is evident that they will have to get the learner’s license one day or the other.
 When the driving license is present with you, it is always suitable to couple it with car insurance.
 This is especially important and the need of the hour as well because when you are learning, you are likely to be at risk and have some collisions here and there; therefore, you should have car insurance so that the company can help you in terms of paying for injuries or damage that is wreaked to your car.

 Is Learner Driver Insurance Compulsory?